Ibrahim-MohamedH/Udacity-Investigate-a-Dataset-project/README.md

 ## File Used:

   - Investigate_a_Dataset.ipynb
-    - (For easy access to read the investigation) Investigate_a_Dataset.html
+    - (For easy access to read the investigation download) Investigate_a_Dataset.html

 ## Softwares needed: